gstackio/sample-app/README.md

-# Test App - a simple Go webapp
+# Sample App - a simple Go webapp

-### Pushing the app to Cloud Foundry
+### Pushing the app to Gstack

 ```
-cf push test-app
+gk push test-app
 ```

 ### Endpoints